 You can get support in ensuring your proposal is ethical from:

 - Medical Research Council & NHS Health Research Authority: Do I need NHS REC approval?
-This decision making tool will help you determine if your study requires NHS REC approval.
+Tool to determine if your study requires NHS REC approval.

 - NHS Health Education England: Library and Knowledge Services.
-This site provides contact details for your NHS Senior Library and Knowledge Service Lead.
+Contact details for NHS Library and Knowledge Service Leads.

 - NHS Research and Development Forum: National Directory of NHS Research Offices.
-This directory provides contact details for your NHS R&D Lead.
+Contact details for NHS R&D Leads.

 You should not begin collecting data until you have received ethical approval.

 - Buchanan, E., & Ferguson, S. (2013).
 Ethics and best practice.
 In M. J. Grant, B. Sen, & H. Spring (Eds.), Research, evaluation and audit: key steps in demonstrating your value (pp. 65-76).
 London: Facet Publishing.
-Provides an overview of why ethics are important, outlining ethical issues in participant selection and consent, anonymity and confidentiality, data storage, informed consent and participant information sheets.
+Overview of why ethics are important, ethical issues in participant selection and consent, anonymity and confidentiality, data storage, informed consent and participant information sheets.

 - Pickard, A. J. (2013).
 Ethics in research.
 In A. J. Pickard (Ed.), Research methods in information (2nd ed.).
 London: Facet Publishing.
-An accessible account of how to identify potential ethical issues in your research.
+How to identify potential ethical issues in your research.

-Now that you have received ethical approval you can start collecting and collating your data (Step 7).
+Now that you have received ethical approval you can start collecting and collating your data.
+Go to Step 7.